Day 1. Arrival in Ulaanbaatar

 Day 4.
 The Red Waterfall – Uliastai River

-This our first day of riding.
+Today our Mongolia Horse Riding Tour commences.
 In the morning we load our luggage on the pack horses, and mount our horses.
 As this is our first day with our horses, we will take a rather easy ride up the Orkhon Valley.
 The landscape today would vary- from wide open steppes to rolling hills, and all the way to the rising Khangai Mountain range- Mongolia’s second largest mountain range.
-Early in the evening we reach the confluence of the Orkhon and Uliastai Rivers, were we set camp for the night.
+Early in the evening we reach the confluence of the Orkhon and Uliastai Rivers where we set camp for the night.
 Overnight bush camping.

 Day 5.
 Uliasti River – Amgalan Lake